-The Last Lecture is an emotional and motivational read that highlights the role of student-professor relationship in personal development.
+The Last Lecture is one of the most emotional and motivational books that highlights the role of student-professor relationship in personal development.

 You can go after the job you want…and get it!
 You can take the job you have…and improve it!
 You can take any situation you’re in…and make it work for you!

 Since its release in 1936, How to Win Friends and Influence People has sold more than 15 million copies.
 Dale Carnegie’s first book is a timeless bestseller, packed with rock-solid advice that has carried thousands of now famous people up the ladder of success in their business and personal lives.

 As relevant as ever before, Dale Carnegie’s principles endure, and will help you achieve your maximum potential in the complex and competitive modern age.